kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

     })
     ```

-    If your functionality contains long-term processes, some data can be stored in the storage in a specific operation.
+    If your functionality contains long-term processes, you can store data in the storage in a specific operation.
-    To do this you need to add a field to the operation to which you will be saving data.
+    To do this, add a field to the operation to which you want to save data:

     ```go
     type ProvisioningOperation struct {
         Operation `json:"-"`

-        // following fields are serialized to JSON and stored in the storage LmsTenantID            string `json:"lms_tenant_id"`
+        // These fields are serialized to JSON and stored in the storage LmsTenantID            string `json:"lms_tenant_id"`
         ProvisioningParameters string `json:"provisioning_parameters"`

         NewFieldFromCustomStep string `json:"new_field_from_custom_step"`

-        // following fields are not stored in the storage InputCreator ProvisionInputCreator `json:"-"`
+        // These fields are not stored in the storage InputCreator ProvisionInputCreator `json:"-"`
     }
     ```